You will find below Metatogger documentation, in the form of frequently asked questions.

-Metatogger is developed in C#/WPF and requires prior installation of the .NET Framework (x86) (in its version 4.7.2 or higher), compatible with Windows 7 or later, and the Visual C++ runtime 2015-2019 (x86).
-All these prerequisites are installed automatically if necessary during the installation of the software.
-The user does not have to worry about them.
+Metatogger requires prior installation of the Visual C++ runtime 2015-2019 (x64).
+This runtime is installed automatically if necessary during the installation of the software.
+The user does not have to worry about it.

 Metatogger is available in English, French, Italian, Spanish, German, Chinese and Russian.
 By default, Metatogger starts in Windows language if available, and in English if not.
 The language used can be changed at will in the options of the software.